Code-Institute-Submissions/P-L-Services/README.md

 ---

 # **Deployment**
+The P-L-Services website has been deployed using GitHub Pages.
+The following  steps, detailed below, were taken during the process:

+1. Navigate to the required repository on GitHub (in this case the P-L-Services repository)

+2. Click on the Settings option (far most right option) and scroll down to the GitHub Pages section (approximately 2/3 down the settings page)

+3. Select the source/branch to be published (in this case the master branch)

+4. Click Save

+5. When successful a banner indicates that the site has been published and details the address (in this case https://andrewboyd79.github.io/P-L-Services/)

+Support information, for this process, can be found on the GitHub Pages section of the GitHub Docs (https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 ---

 # **Credits**

 ## Images
-Hero image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/close-up-view-of-two-specimens-4047150/) Gallery image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/brown-glass-bottle-with-liquid-and-pipette-4021773/)
+ - Hero image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/close-up-view-of-two-specimens-4047150/)

+- Gallery image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/brown-glass-bottle-with-liquid-and-pipette-4021773/)

-Gallery image - Photo by ThisIsEngineering from Pexels (https://www.pexels.com/photo/scientist-testing-samples-3912368/) Gallery image - Photo by Chokniti Khongchum from Pexels (https://www.pexels.com/photo/shallow-focus-photography-of-microscope-2280547/)
+- Gallery image - Photo by ThisIsEngineering from Pexels (https://www.pexels.com/photo/scientist-testing-samples-3912368/)

+- Gallery image - Photo by Chokniti Khongchum from Pexels (https://www.pexels.com/photo/shallow-focus-photography-of-microscope-2280547/)

-Gallery image - Photo by Edward Jenner from Pexels (https://www.pexels.com/photo/man-doing-a-sample-test-in-the-laboratory-4033148/)
+- Gallery image - Photo by Edward Jenner from Pexels (https://www.pexels.com/photo/man-doing-a-sample-test-in-the-laboratory-4033148/)

-Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735705/) Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/person-doing-an-experiment-3992927/) Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735752/) Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/red-liquid-in-a-plastic-container-3993210/) Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/users/belova59-10750437/) Gallery image - Photo by Belova59 from Pixabay ("https://pixabay.com/users/belova59-10750437/) Gallery image - Photo by Belova59 from Pixabay ("https://pixabay.com/users/belova59-10750437/) Gallery image Photo by PublicDomainPictures from Pixabay ("https://pixabay.com/users/publicdomainpictures-14/)
+- Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735705/)

+- Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/person-doing-an-experiment-3992927/)

+- Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735752/)

+- Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/red-liquid-in-a-plastic-container-3993210/)

+- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/users/belova59-10750437/)

+- Gallery image - Photo by Belova59 from Pixabay ("https://pixabay.com/users/belova59-10750437/)

+- Gallery image - Photo by Belova59 from Pixabay ("https://pixabay.com/users/belova59-10750437/)

+- Gallery image Photo by PublicDomainPictures from Pixabay ("https://pixabay.com/users/publicdomainpictures-14/)

 ## Content